sowantharajan/my_assignment/README.md

 Directly execute the docker-compose.yml file
 1. Inside consumer directory docker-compose.yml for both producer and consumer
 2. Outside default docker-compose.yml for only producer job(Reading Json file from that input shared path and produce to Kafka topic)

+This is very short and sweet project code without more packages and others Used only RDD without any DF and Datastream